Whiplash Attorney on Low Impact Car Accidents

 What is Whiplash?

 Whiplash as defined by the Mayo Clinic – Whiplash typically occurs when a person’s head is forcefully and quickly thrown backward and then forward.
-This motion can injure bones in the spine, disks between the bones, ligaments, muscles, nerves and other tissues of the neck.
-This type of injury may result from: Auto accidents.
+This motion can injure bones in the spine, disks between the bones, ligaments, muscles, nerves, and other tissues of the neck.
+This type of injury may result from Auto accidents.
 Rear-end collisions are the most common cause of whiplash.
 (Source, Mayo Clinic)

 Diagnosing Whiplash after a Low Impact or Read End Car Accident

 Do you know that ligament damage cannot be detected with a regular MRI or x-ray?
 Ligament damage and a herniated disk can be equally painful.
 Unlike a herniated disk, ligament damage is permanent damage and it cannot be “cured” or corrected with surgery.
 The good news is, is that there are specific diagnostic tests that can properly identify your injuries.
 These tests can prove to be beneficial because without proof of injury, obtaining the appropriate settlement from insurance companies will prove to be difficult.
 Low impact car accident claims are sometimes fraudulently made.
-However, we know this is not always the case and the statistics on low impact car accidents and whiplash show that women and the elderly are at greater risk of permanent neck and back injuries that are caused from low impact car crashes.
+However, we know this is not always the case and the statistics on low impact car accidents and whiplash show that women and the elderly are at greater risk of permanent neck and back injuries that are caused by low impact car crashes.
 Thus, you need a personal injury attorney who is knowledgeable and determined to fight for your rights.

 Facts about Whiplash and Other Injuries in Low Impact Motor Vehicle Accidents

 A. Injuries from low impact motor vehicle accidents very often turn into chronic or long term conditions that cause pain and suffering.